 Instant Pot Recipes Using Pantry Staples

 Instant Pot Spaghetti – You can quickly whip up a meal with this traditional recipe.
-It takes only a few minutes of cook time and dinner is done!
+It takes only a few minutes of cook time, and dinner is made!

 Instant Pot Mac and Cheese – Yes, you heard that right.
 Creamy Macaroni and cheese made in your pressure cooker in minutes!